-The Debt Service Funds has a fund balance of approximately \$1 million, an increase of \$0.2 million from last year.
-The Debt Retirement millage rate decreased to 2.60 mills.
+The Debt Service Funds has a fund balance of approximately \$1.3 million, an increase of \$0.3 million from last year.
+The Debt Retirement millage rate decreased to 2.40 mills.
 The millage rate is determined annually to ensure that the School District accumulates sufficient resources to pay principal and interest obligations of the bonded debt.
 Debt Service fund balances are reserved and are only used to pay debt service obligations.

-The combined Capital Projects Funds' fund balance decreased approximately \$9 million from the prior year.
-This was primarily due to capital outlay in 2018 and 2020 Bond Funds.
+The combined Capital Projects Funds' fund balance decreased approximately \$5.4 million from the prior year.
+This was primarily due to capital outlay in the 2020 Bond Fund.